 All postgraduate taught courses have an annual fee.
 You’ll also need to take into account your living costs.
 Tuition fees cover all academic-related costs, such as teaching and supervision, use of the library and computing facilities, examinations and administration.

 Royal Holloway alumni who continue their studies with us at postgraduate level can automatically receive a 15% tuition fee discount.
-For 2021 entry, a 33% tuition fee discount is available on selected Masters courses for those who graduated in 2020 or are due to graduate in 2021.
-(Exemptions apply, please check our scholarships terms and conditions for more information).

 We also offer a 10% tuition fee discount if you graduated with an undergraduate degree from one of many of the University of London universities (exemptions apply, please check individual scholarships pages below and scholarships terms and conditions for more information).